labtst-online/fast-content_service/README.md

-# FastBoosty – Content Service
+# Content Service

 The Content Service is responsible for managing user contents.
-It is part of the **FastBoosty** app.
+It is part of the FastAPI app.

 ## Tech Stack